moloy900/toolesy/pages/Calculator/percentage-calculator.md

       <li><strong>Anyone:</strong> Solve everyday percentage problems without manual calculations.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How do I calculate percentage of a number?</strong><br>
+    <p><strong>How do I calculate percentage of a number?</strong><br>
-      A: Multiply the number by the percentage divided by 100.
+      Multiply the number by the percentage divided by 100.
 For example, to find 15% of 200, calculate (15 ÷ 100) × 200 = 30.</p>

-    <p><strong>Q: What's the difference between percentage increase and decrease?</strong><br>
+    <p><strong>What's the difference between percentage increase and decrease?</strong><br>
-      A: Percentage increase measures growth from an original value to a higher value, while percentage decrease measures reduction from an original value to a lower value.</p>
+      Percentage increase measures growth from an original value to a higher value, while percentage decrease measures reduction from an original value to a lower value.</p>

-    <p><strong>Q: How do I calculate what percentage one number is of another?</strong><br>
+    <p><strong>How do I calculate what percentage one number is of another?</strong><br>
-      A: Divide the first number by the second number, then multiply by 100.
+      Divide the first number by the second number, then multiply by 100.
 For example, to find what percentage 25 is of 80, calculate (25 ÷ 80) × 100 = 31.25%.</p>

-    <p><strong>Q: Is there any cost to use this percentage calculator?</strong><br>
+    <p><strong>Is there any cost to use this percentage calculator?</strong><br>
-      A: No, this is completely free tool with no registration required and no hidden fees.</p>
+      No, this is completely free tool with no registration required and no hidden fees.</p>

     <h3>Why Choose Our Percentage Calculator?</h3>
     <p>Our <strong>online percentage calculator</strong> stands out for its simplicity, accuracy, and educational value.
 Unlike basic calculators that just provide answers, ours shows the complete calculation process, helping you understand the methodology.
 The interface is intuitive with four specialized calculation types to cover all common percentage scenarios.
 All calculations happen locally in your browser, ensuring your data privacy and enabling offline use once the page is loaded.</p>